Ephraim Fombi

 Ephraim Fombi (born 1947) is a Cameroonian politician who served as a parliamentarian in the National Assembly from 1992 to 1997.
 He is a member of the CPDM party.

 Ephraim Fombi was born in Mbengwi, in the Northwest Region.
 He was a technician by profession.
 He opened his first shop in Bamenda.
 He later opened Momo Technical College in Mbengwi and then moved there.
 While in Mbengwi, he opened the biggest bookshop.
-He was elected into the National Assembly in 1992, where he served until 1997 under the platform of the CPDM party.
+He was elected to the National Assembly in 1992, where he served until 1997 under the platform of the CPDM party.

-In 1992, because of allegations of fraud by the ruling party in the presidential elections, all his property was burned down including the school which had a population of about 700 students.
+In 1992, because of allegations of fraud by the ruling party in the presidential elections, all his property was burned down, including the school, which had a population of about 700 students.

-Ephraim Fombi is currently the director of CAMECO which is a contracting firm that executes government contracts.
+Ephraim Fombi is currently the director of CAMECO, which is a contracting firm that executes government contracts.

 He is married to Roseline Fombi, and together, they have seven children.